wavesplatform/private-node-docker-image/README.md

 # Waves private node

-The image is useful for local development of dApps on Waves blockchain.
+The image is useful for developing dApps and other smart contracts on Waves blockchain.
 Uses actual Mainnet version by default.

 ## Getting started